panda-re/panda/panda/python/docs/USAGE.md

 # Usage
 ## Create an instance of Panda
 The `Panda` class takes many arguments, but the only crucial argument is a specificed qcow image.
-If you wish to get started quickly you may use the `panda.qcows` module to automatically download a pre-configured virtual machine for you to use.
+If you wish to get started quickly you may use the `pandare.qcows.Qcows` module to automatically download a pre-configured virtual machine for you to use.

 For example: `panda = Panda(generic='i386')`